usnistgov/MATS/docs/source/Fitting Experimental Spectra.rst

    SPECTRA.generate_summary_file(save_file = True)
    SPECTRA.plot_model_residuals()

-For this example the statitics are relatively consistent across all points in the dataset, as shown in the plot below, so the fit residuals are very similar with some slight differences in the quality of fits and the parameter fit results.
+For this example the statistics are relatively consistent across all points in the dataset, as shown in the plot below, so the fit residuals are very similar with some slight differences in the quality of fits and the parameter fit results.

 .. image:: example_files/spectra_residuals_ptbypt_weight.png